thoughtram/angular-master-class-jump-start-exercise-descriptions/exercises/jump-start-tutorial/exercise-3_display-first-contact.md

   }
   ```

-3. Render the `contact` information using expressions and interpolations with the following template (replace this with the "Hello World" part):
+3. Render the `contact` information using expressions and interpolations with the following template (replace the "Hello World" part with this):

   ```
   <ul class="collection">